hanieyo1407/official-voting-system/README.md

 ## 👩‍💻 Behind the Scenes

-This project was led by **UNIHOUSING MW, K & C Logistics, and DMI Science & Engineering Club**, with Yohane guiding the creative vision.
+This project was led by **UDMI Science & Engineering Club** guiding the creative vision.
 It blends technology with student values, ensuring elections feel professional yet personal.

 ---